 - Seal bag while pressing air out, then rub marinade over chicken.
 Allow to rest in refrigerator 2 - 4 hours (rotating bag to opposite side and moving chicken around halfway through if possible to ensure it's evenly marinating).

-- Meanwhile, in a medium mixing bowl toss together avocado, tomato, onion, garlic and lime and season with salt and pepper to taste.
+- In a medium mixing bowl, toss together avocado, tomato, onion, garlic and lime and season with salt and pepper to taste.

 - Spoon a generous amount over chicken and sprinkle with chopped cilantro.
 Serve warm.

 - To cook in a skillet: Pan sear the chicken over medium heat with a little olive oil, until it registers 165 degrees F in center (don't forget to turn halfway).

 - To cook in the oven: Bake the chicken at 400 degrees F in a greased 13 by 9-inch pan.
 About 20 minutes, or again to 165 degrees F.